riceissa/issarice.com/wiki/people.md

   fields and the history of math.
 - Michael Nielsen.
-My basic take: his worldviews are kinda "bluepill" (in a way that I won't clearly define, but to contrast with someone like Eliezer/Hanson, who I claim are more "redpill").
+My basic take: his worldviews are kinda "bluepill" (in a way that I won't clearly define, but to contrast with someone like Eliezer/Hanson, who I claim are more "redpill", and with Wei/Grognor, who I claim are "blackpill").
 Nielsen nevertheless seems incredibly competent (regularly publishes non-bullshit work), and has a track record of being "ahead of the trend" in the sense of catching onto interesting things before many others do (open science; skillful use